pyscaffold/pyscaffold/docs/faq.rst

 Frequently Asked Questions
 ==========================

-In case you have a general question that is not answered here, consider submitting a `new issue`_.
+In case you have a general question that is not answered here, please have a look at our discussions_ and consider submitting a new one for the `Q&A`_.

 Pyscaffold Usage